 - Make sure to update to the latest packages regularly, as there are often key fixes.
 In Terminal, you can run "sudo apt update && sudo apt upgrade -y".
-You can also update using the Update Manager application. - Note that while the fingerprint reader is supported, Linux Mint does not currently ship with a GUI for enrolling fingerprints. - You enroll and enable it on the command line by running "sudo apt-get install fprintd libpamfprintd", then "fprintd-enroll -f leftindex-finger" and touching the fingerprint reader repeatedly.
-Then run "sudo pam-auth-update" and toggle the "Fingerprint authentication" option by pressing spacebar. - After installing your OS, we recommend updating to the latest firmware (11th Gen Intel Core or 12th Gen Intel Core) to make sure the laptop is running at optimal performance and stability.
+You can also update using the Update Manager application. - Note: To enable your fingerprint reader, you must follow the directions on the left side of the page. - There have been reports of LightDM causing login loops when trying to use fingerprint readers.
+This a PAM issue and instructions on the right side also explain how to get out of it if you experience this. - For fully supported fingerprint reader access, we recommend the Ubuntu or Fedora which have outstanding support. - After installing your OS, we recommend updating to the latest firmware (11th Gen Intel Core or 12th Gen Intel Core) to make sure the laptop is running at optimal performance and stability.